The end of each year is a great time to not only set new intentions and goals for the coming year, but to reflect on the year you’re moving on from.

 When we decided we were a definite yes to considering a move to Texas, Mark and I sat down and wrote out everything that would need to happen to make that goal happen.
-Sell the house, find a place in Texas, minimize our stuff, find people to help us move, rent a truck, leave a job and hope the timing works out.
+Sell the house, find a place in Texas, minimize our stuff, find people to help us move, rent a truck or find a cheap peterbilt truck for sale, leave a job and hope the timing works out.
 The list quickly became daunting.
 But thanks to being a goal coach, I put everything I knew about working towards a goal and fiercing forward into what we were trying to do and we came up with a plan.
 The key to the plan was writing it all down and looking at it everyday.
 This kept us focused on what and why we were doing everything we were doing.
 One step at a time, we accomplished every action item and soon enough we were in the Uhaul heading down to Texas for our new adventure and that was 6 months ago now.
 Anything is possible with a plan.

 4. The way people treat you is a mirror for how they feel about themselves.

 This lesson has given me freedom.
 I’ve gotten to a point in my life where the things I used to care about just don’t matter as much as how I feel about myself matters.
 It’s something that’s taken me a long time to come to and I think it’s one of the best things about getting older is that you get wise.
 You learn what really matters and that the things you once thought mattered, don’t actually matter.